-For information on postal voting in the 2015 Queensland State Election, please visit the Electoral Commission Queensland website
+For information about postal voting in the 2015 New South Wales state election, please visit the New South Wales Electoral Commission website

 You can register to become a general postal voter if you are: